 Ensure that you properly categorize every worker.
 Employers are responsible for regular employees' tax withholdings, but freelancers and independent contractors handle their own federal tax returns, including Medicare tax, Social Security tax, and self-employment tax.

-Use employees’ up-to-date W-4 forms to estimate federal and state income tax withholdings.
-An employee’s filing status, number of dependents, and additional withholding amounts (specified on their form) will impact payroll tax calculations.
-Although employees aren’t required to fill out a new W-4 for every new tax year, an annual review ensures that any changes (e.g., marriage, divorce, parenthood, or income adjustment) are accounted for.
+Use employees' up-to-date W-4 forms to estimate federal and state income tax withholdings.
+An employee's filing status, number of dependents, and additional withholding amounts will impact your calculations.

-3. Add tax credits
+3. Add Tax Credits

 The IRS and state tax authorities offer several tax credits and adjustments that may reduce the amount of tax withheld.
 This may include credits for retirement contributions or health savings accounts.